Best Caribbean Islands: How to Choose the Right One for Your Trip

 Best beach | Grace Bay Beach (where most resorts are), Half Moon Bay (by boat) |

 Turks & Caicos is made up of 40 islands with just eight of them inhabited.
 Grand Turks where the cruise ships dock is the capital, but Providenciales (summarized here) is the tourism hub.
 The most famous Turks resorts are on Grace Bay Beach in Providenciales - the most gorgeous stretch of white sand beach and stunningly blue water I’ve ever seen.
 Middle Caicos, North Caicos, and South Caicos each have unique natural adventures, but resorts are few – for now!
 You'll take a puddle jumper if you're visiting the smaller Caicos islands.
-I've had the pleasure of visiting Turks three times and counting and have toured most of the Grace Bay resorts.
-Learn more in my blog story linked
+I've had the pleasure of visiting Turks three times and have toured most of the Grace Bay resorts.

 THE BAHAMAS | |